-☐ Hairdressing or beauty room ☐ Library Details about any facility that is not funded from the General Services Charge paid by residents or if there are any restrictions on access or sharing of facilities (e.g. with an aged care facility).
-From time to time, residents are invited to special events and activities which happen at the nearby Nubeena Community Centre and Village Hall, Nubeena Retirement Village.
-These events and activities are accessed on a user-pays basis.
-Residents are also invited to use the Nubeena village bus from time to time, on a user-pays basis.
-For some of the village facilities, the village operator will from time to time specify particular village rules, such as hours of use and booking procedures.
+☐ Hairdressing or beauty room ☐ Library , , hat is not funded from the Genera s on access or sharing of facilities al Services Charge paid by residents or (e.g. with an aged care facility). nearby Nubeena Commur d on a user-pays basis.
+Residents nd activities which happen at the ena Retirement Village.
+These events s are also invited to use the Nubeena For some of the village facilities, the village operator will from time to time specify particular village rules, such as hours of use and booking procedures.
 Residents must comply with those rules.
 Some village facilities may y be subject to user charges.
-6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? ☐ Yes ⊠ No Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
+6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? ☐ Yes ⊠ No Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
 The